Thilina Kandamby

-Sahan Hewa Thilina Kandambi (born 4 June 1982) is a former Sri Lankan cricketer and a former T20 international captain for Sri Lanka.
+Sahan Hewa Thilina Kandambi (born 4 June 1982) is a Sri Lankan former international cricketer and a former T20 international captain for Sri Lanka.
 A specialist middle-order batsman, Kandambi was marked out as a talent early, playing for the Sri Lanka Under 19s from 1998 to 2001.
 He also played ten first class games for the Sri Lanka A cricket team.
-In January 2021 he was appointed as the head coach of T10 team Bangla Tigers.
+In January 2021 he was appointed as the head coach of the T10 team Bangla Tigers.

 International career

-Kandambi made his One Day International debut batting at six against Zimbabwe in 2004, but lasted four balls before he was caught behind off Mluleki Nkala for a duck.
-His next three performances brought him a total of 23 runs, and although he was on the team that won the 2004 Asia Cup, his performances was not enough for him to be selected to the 2004 Champions Trophy immediately following the Asia Cup, as he was replaced by Dilhara Fernando.
+Kandambi made his One Day International debut batting at number six against Zimbabwe in 2004, but lasted four balls before he was caught behind off Mluleki Nkala for a duck.
+His next three performances brought him a total of 23 runs, and although he was on the team that won the 2004 Asia Cup, lack of performance saw Dilhara Fernando replace him at the 2004 Champions Trophy immediately following the Asia Cup.

 In 2008 he returned to Zimbabwe tour and scored a crucial 40 in a low-scoring game to set up the victory.
 After that series he joined the Pakistan tour of Sri Lanka and scored 59 runs against Pakistan in the 2nd ODI match which resulted in a win for Sri Lanka in that series.